lamhq/tech-notes/elasticsearch/3-concepts.md

 This request succeeds, and the response body tells us that the `_version` has been incremented to 2

-However, if we were to rerun the same index request, still specifying version=1, Elas‐ ticsearch would respond with a 409 Conflict HTTP response code.
+However, if we were to rerun the same index request, still specifying version=1, Elasticsearch would respond with a 409 Conflict HTTP response code.

 All APIs that update or delete a document accept a version parameter, which allows you to apply optimistic concurrency control to just the parts of your code where it makes sense.